pressoholics/prso-content-syndication-toolkit/readme.txt

 Yes, all 'Syndication Posts' published on your site.
 All client copies of posts are automatically marked with a Canonical tag pointing back to the original post on your site.

-= Do i have to add my posts as 'Syndication Posts' cant i use normal posts? = In this free version yes, you have to use the custom 'Syndication Posts' post type.
-In the PRO version, there are many more features, selecting to publish from the default 'posts' post type is just one of them.
+= Do i have to add my posts as 'Syndication Posts' cant i use normal posts? = Yes you can!
+Go to Settings > Content Syndication and select the post type you wish to use from the 'Syndication Post Type' drop down menu.

 = What happens when i delete a post? =
 Once deleted a post will no longer be pushed to clients.
 If a client already has a copy of this post it will remain live on their site along with any images.